mbeps/Prolog-Assignment/README.md

 # CS2910 Assessed Coursework 2
-> This assignmentmust be submittedby 16:00 on the 4th of March 2022.
+> This assignment must be submitted by 16:00 on the 4th of March 2022.
 >
 > Feedback will be provided by 1st April 2022.

-## 1 Learning outcomes assessed
+## 1 - Learning outcomes assessed

 This assignment covers some of the algorithms we covered onuninformed search.
 In particular, the outcomes assessed are:
 - knowledge and understanding of uninformed search strategies such as breadth-first, depth-firstanditerative-deepening;
 - application of uninformed search strategies to search both trees and graphs;
 - implementation of uninformed search strategies in Prolog.

-## 2 Instructions
+## 2 - Instructions
 You will need to submit this coursework via Moodle.
 Log onto the course page a week before the deadline and you will find the relevant link for the final submission of this assignment.
 Click on that link and follow the instructions accordingly.
 Your submission should be in a single .zip file compressing a directory that contains the following Prolog files only (see detailed assignment specification later in Section 4):
 - `breadthfirst.pl`;